 The transactions with creditors to investors used to fund either company operations or expansions are known as financial activities.

-- Issuing shares, borrowing funds from investors are major components of financing activities.
+• Issuing shares, and borrowing funds from investors are major components of financing activities.

-- The items of financing activities of the business of the business are shown on the liabilities side of the balancesheet and financing setionof the cash flow statement.
+• The items of financing activities of the business are shown on the liabilities side of the balance sheet and financing section of the cash flow statement.

 If you get any confusion, feel free to drop a comment down below.
 In the meantime, you can read these articles.